 Luggage transfer from pick-up point to the vessel on day of embarkation in Ushuaia; shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots and snowshoes); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
 Inclusions subject to change without notice.

-Airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia, passport and visa expenses; government arrival and departure taxes; meals ashore; select land tours in Tristan da Cunha and St. Helena (please inquire); travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia, passport and visa expenses; government arrival and departure taxes; meals ashore; select land tours in Tristan da Cunha and St. Helena (please inquire); travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.

 SELECT PHOTOS: © Erwin Vermeulen, © Oceanwide Expeditions